Backups

 # Trigger an immediate backup for a managed service

-bunx @temps-sdk/cli backup run-service \
+bunx @temps-sdk/cli backups run-service \

 --id <service-id> \